markus-franke/TagImg/README.md

 Apply watermarks to images

 This project is under development and the first version will be uploaded soon.
+It's based on ImageMagick.